Combining the best that urban agriculture and supermarkets offer: A community around abundant, fresh and sustainably produced food.

 Environment.
 We embrace climate change.
-Increasingly warmer temperatures enable local production of mediterranean and tropical food, such as bottle gourd or olives.
+Increasingly warmer temperatures enable the production of mediterranean and tropical food in Berlin, such as bottle gourd or olives.
 That way, locally sourced ingredients for many typical cultural dishes become available.
-We pay particular attention to resource-efficient production techniques that close nutrient cycles, minimise agricultural inputs, enhance biodiversity, and preserve and extends urban green to enhance local microclimate.
+We pay particular attention to resource-efficient production techniques that close nutrient cycles, minimise agricultural inputs, enhance biodiversity, and preserve and extend urban green to enhance local microclimate.

 Culture.
 We celebrate cultural diversity and make it part and parcel of who we are.
 We are officially multi-lingual and welcome people in multiple languages including German, English, Arab, Turkish, Polish, Rumanian, Spanish, Portuguese, Greek, Russian, Italian, French, and Vietnamese.
-Our staff speaks one or more of those languages to enable a multicultural shopping experience for people from diverse cultural backgrounds.
+Our staff speaks at least two of these languages to enable a multicultural shopping experience for people from diverse cultural backgrounds.
 The SuperGarden invites people not only to do their groceries, but also to explore our permaculture garden, participate in cooking workshops, or exchange fruit.
 This community can reduce loneliness.
 Via our on-site production, people reconnect with the origins of food through their shopping experience.
 At our street food stand, we offer traditional cultural dishes, e.g., from Russia, Germany, or Brazil, all of which are made from our locally sourced ingredients.

 Technology & Economics.
 The SuperGarden follows a modular approach for the integration of sustainable food production practices and technologies.
 For example, hydroponics linked to the urban waste water system or bioreactor façades (algae and energy production) help improve the sustainability and efficiency of food production.
 By 2050, the SuperGarden is financially and commercially self-sustaining.